 The Company’s 100% owned Tell property, currently consists of 235 claims totalling approximately 4,900 hectares, and is located approximately 140 kilometers east of Mayo, Yukon, and just south of the Rackla Gold Belt being explored by Atac Resources.
-A Strategic Alliance with privately held Guatavita Gold Corporation allows for Guatavita to earn a 50% interest in the claims by contributing 65% of funds to ongoing exploration on the property in the amount of $1 million, up to October 31, 2015.

 The Tell Property was originally staked by Manson Creek in 2002 to cover extensive, unexplained surface gossans rich in Zinc and Nickel, with associated elevated Silver, Barium, Manganese and Cobalt.